auburn-comp-math/math-5650-6650.homework/README.md

   - The implementation is designed to help you understand the algorithm.
   - You are welcome to discuss this with others but should implement it on your own.
   - The repository should contain the following files:
-    - `steepest_descent.py`: the implementation of the steepest descent method with line search.
+    - `steepest_descent.py` is the implementation of the steepest descent method with line search.
-    - `test_steepest_descent.py`: the test script for `steepest_descent.py`.
+    - `test_steepest_descent.py` is the test script for `steepest_descent.py`.
 - :keyboard: Implementation (Task 1 is given as an example, please complete Task 2 and Task 3)
-  - Task 1: Implement the steepest descent method with **exact** line search, the algorithm follows the following steps:
+  - Task 1: Implement the steepest descent method with the **exact** line search, the algorithm follows the following steps:
     > 1. Initialize $x_0$ and set $k=0$.
     > 2. Compute the search direction $d_k = -\nabla f(x_k)$.
     > 3. Compute the step size $\alpha_k$ by exact line search.
     > 4. Update $x_{k+1} = x_k + \alpha_k d_k$.
     > 5. If the stopping criterion $\|d_k\|<\text{tol}$ is satisfied, stop; otherwise, set $k=k+1$ and go to step 2.
-  - Task 2: Implement the steepest descent method with **fixed** step length, the algorithm follows the following steps:
+  - Task 2: Implement the steepest descent method with a **fixed** step length, the algorithm follows the following steps:
     > 1. Initialize $x_0$ and set $k=0$ and a fixed step size $\alpha$.
     > 2. Compute the search direction $d_k = -\nabla f(x_k)$.
     > 3. Update $x_{k+1} = x_k + \alpha d_k$.
     > 4. If the stopping criterion $\|d_k\|<\text{tol}$ is satisfied, stop; otherwise, set $k=k+1$ and go to step 2.
-  - Task 3: Implement the steepest descent method with backtracking line search, the algorithm follows the following steps:
+  - Task 3: Implement the steepest descent method with the backtracking line search, the algorithm follows the following steps:
     > 1. Initialize $x_0$ and set $k=0$.
     > 2. Compute the search direction $d_k = -\nabla f(x_k)$.
     > 3. Compute the step size $\alpha_k$ by backtracking line search.